pantheon-systems/documentation/source/content/guides/wordpress-composer/02-wordpress-composer-managed.md

 Create an [issue in the Github repo](https://github.com/pantheon-systems/wordpress-composer-managed/issues) for the team to review and address if you discover an issue with the WordPress Composer Managed upstream.

-Visit [#wordpress in our community Slack](https://pantheon-community.slack.com/archives/CT8MC5Y0K) (you can sign up for the [Pantheon Slack channel here](https://slackin.pantheon.io/) if you don't already have an account) to learn how you can enroll in our Early Access program.
+Visit [our community Slack](https://pantheon-community.slack.com/archives/CT8MC5Y0K) (you can sign up for the [Pantheon Slack channel here](https://slackin.pantheon.io/) if you don't already have an account).

 ## More Resources

 - [Bedrock Documentation](https://roots.io/bedrock/)
 - [Install and Configure Lando for WordPress](/guides/local-development/lando-wordpress)